BRGM/ComPASS/doc/setting_physical_properties.rst

 are adapted at a certain location of the mesh.

-All the cells must be initialized, the sites (cells and nodes in VAG) can be deduced from cells value.
-Sites value can also be specified if necessary.
+All the cells must be initialized, the sites (cells and nodes in VAG) are deduced from cells value.

 .. code-block:: python